by Calculated Risk on 9/08/2017 02:25:00 PM

 From Merrill Lynch:

 Hurricane Harvey may end up being the most expensive natural disaster in history.
 We expect to see the impact of Harvey in upcoming economic releases, including jobless claims, manufacturing and consumer-related data.
 Factoring in Harvey, we take down our 3Q GDP tracker by 0.4pp to 2.5%.
 Hurricane Irma may be an additional drag.From the Altanta Fed: GDPNow

-The GDPNow model forecast for real GDP growth (seasonally adjusted annual rate) in the third quarter of 2016 is 1.9 percent on October 14, down from 2.1 percent on October 7.
-The forecast of third-quarter real personal consumption expenditures growth fell from 2.9 percent to 2.6 percent after this morning's retail sales report from the U.S. Census Bureau.From the NY Fed Nowcasting Report
+The GDPNow model forecast for real GDP growth (seasonally adjusted annual rate) in the third quarter of 2017 is 3.0 percent on September 8, up from 2.9 percent on September 6.
+The forecast of the contribution of inventory investment to third-quarter real GDP growth increased from 0.87 percentage points to 0.94 percentage points after this morning's wholesale trade report from the U.S. Census Bureau.From the NY Fed Nowcasting Report

 The New York Fed Staff Nowcast stands at 2.1% for 2017:Q3 and 2.6% for 2017:Q4.CR Note: Looks like real GDP growth will probably be in the 2s in Q3.

 Posted by Calculated Risk on 9/08/2017 02:25:00 PM